SuperOfficeDocs/superoffice-docs/docs/document/cloud/office-365/set-up.md

 For creating new blank documents, spreadsheets, and presentations in SuperOffice CRM Admin (from a SharePoint template), we need to define several content types in SharePoint.

 To create new content types, you need the SharePoint settings to "allow user to run custom scripts" activated < 24 h. before setup.
-You may perform the next steps in the meantime / create content types at a later time if you prefer.
+You may perform the next steps in the meantime or create content types at a later time if you prefer.

 This selection will fail if SuperOffice 'content types' are not set up in SharePoint: